Spacewalking astronauts add parking spot to space station

 CAPE CANAVERAL, Fla.
 (AP) — Spacewalking astronauts added another parking spot to the International Space Station on Wednesday.

-NASA astronauts Nick Hague and Andrew Morgan had to deal with multiple cables to install a docking port delivered by SpaceX last month.
+NASA astronauts Nick Hague and Andrew Morgan successfully installed a docking port delivered by SpaceX last month.
 It will be used by SpaceX and Boeing once they start launching astronauts to the orbiting lab late this year or early next year.

+The two had to wrestle with old, stiff cables in order to get power and data flowing to the port.
+"Slow and steady," Morgan said.
+They also attached reflectors for navigation.

 This is the station's second docking port for commercial crew capsules.
-The first was installed three years ago.
-The newest port replaces one that was destroyed during a SpaceX launch accident in 2015.
+The first was attached three years ago.
+The newest port was a replacement for one that was destroyed during a SpaceX launch accident in 2015.

-"Docs rock," Mission Control radioed to Morgan as the spacewalk got underway.
-The astronaut in Houston communicating to the spacewalkers — who's also a doctor — added, "Welcome outside."

 Ever since its space shuttles retired in 2011, NASA has been limited to Russian rockets for getting astronauts to the space station.
-While U.S. commercial deliveries have been running smoothly since 2012, crew flights from Cape Canaveral remain on hold.
+While U.S. companies have been delivering supplies since 2012, crew flights from Cape Canaveral remain on hold.

 SpaceX launched its first crew Dragon capsule with no one aboard in March.
 The capsule was destroyed the following month during an engine test in Florida.
 Despite the setback, SpaceX still aims to squeeze in its first test flight with astronauts by year's end.